-I love tuna casserole.
-I’m not sure why exactly, but it finally dawned on me that I haven’t had it in years.
-And suddenly, I got this intense urge to make some.
+I’m not sure why exactly, but it dawned on me that I haven’t had tuna casserole in years when I suddenly got this intense urge to make some.
 I used to make it with pasta and tons of cheese.
-But since I don’t really want to do the carb/fat combo any longer, I thought I’d try a no-noodle version just to see if it would turn out.
+But since I don’t really didn’t want to do the carb/fat combo, I thought I’d try a no-noodle version just to see how it would turn out.

-And if you are a die-hard noodle fan when it comes to this dish, feel free to mix in about 2 cups of cooked pasta!
-It will work well either way.
+However, if you are a die-hard noodle fan, feel free to mix in about 2 cups of cooked pasta as it will work well either way.
 And I know that for some of you, this may be a tad on the dry side.
 I like it that way.
 But for those of you who don’t, mixing in a bit more mayo after baking does the trick nicely!